 The CFX is a portable dry herb conduction vaporizer made by Boundless Vapes.
-They also make the CF which is the smaller, less expensive version of the CFX.
+Boundless Tech also makes the Boundless CF Vaporizer which is the smaller, less expensive version of the CFX.

 The CFX retails for $164 and you can click here to pick it up from my recommended authorized retailer.
 Full CFX Vaporizer Review below.